 #3 – Virtual Assisting

 There are busy people everywhere who are in desperate need of virtual assistant services, and you can start your own business offering these services.
 The great thing about this line of work is that you can offer the services you want that you're already good at — writing, social media management, taking or making calls — and then find clients who need those specific things done.
-This post has a list of many different services virtual assistants offer.

 Virtual assisting is another low-cost business to start since the main things you need you likely already have — a computer with internet access.
 You'll want to market your business online which can also be done for free.

-To learn more about it, I recommend Leisa Good's “21 Days to a VA Biz” e-Book and also “The Bootstrap VA.”
+To read more about it, I recommend Leisa Good's “21 Days to a VA Biz” e-Book and also “The Bootstrap VA.”
 Neither of these will set you back very much and they both give you a solid plan for getting your VA business off the ground.
 For more detailed, hands on guidance in starting a VA biz, this is a great eCourse.

 To help make ends meet while you're launching your business, you can work for larger companies that employ multiple VA's such as the ones in this list.

 You can start a business working either inside or outside your home as a tutor.
 The great thing about this is that you could choose what age group of students to tutor — elementary, middle, high school, or even college level — just depending on what you're best at.
 Also, you don't necessarily need to have a degree, especially if you're planning to tutor elementary age students.

 You can get started with little to no money.
 You just need to get the word out that you're offering tutoring services.
 Advertise in your local newspaper (very cheap), contact local schools, and soon you'll start to get clients.
 Over time, word of mouth should help keep you pretty busy without you having to spend much money at all on advertising.

 To make ends meet, consider tutoring for any of these companies while you work to get your own business launched.
 There are also many companies right now looking for online ESL (English Second Language) tutoring that would help you get some experience while also making money.